Laphroaig distillery

+Laphroaig distillery (/ləˈfrɔɪɡ/ lə-FROYG-') is a single malt Scotch whisky distillery on Islay, Scotland.
+It is situated on the south coast of the island, near Port Ellen, at the head of a small bay known as Loch Laphroaig.
+The Lagavulin and Ardbeg distilleries are close by.

-The distillery and brand are owned and operated by Beam Suntory, the American subsidiary of Japan's Suntory Holdings.
+The distillery and brand are owned and operated by Suntory Global Spirits, a subsidiary of Suntory Holdings of Osaka, Japan.

 History

 The Laphroaig distillery was established in 1815 by Donald and Alexander Johnston.
 The Johnstons who founded Laphroaig were from the Clan Donald and are likely to be from the MacIain of Ardnamurchan branch of the clan.
 The family anglicised their name to Johnston.
 The last member of the Johnston family to run the distillery was Ian Hunter, a nephew of Sandy Johnston, who died childless in 1954 and left the distillery to one of his managers, Bessie Williamson.

 The distillery was sold to Long John International, a Scottish distiller in the 1960s.
 In 1973, Long John International and the distillery were acquired by Whitbread.

 In 1989, the distillery was sold by Whitbread to become part of Allied Domecq.
 The brand was in turn acquired by Fortune Brands in 2005, as one of the brands divested by Pernod Ricard in order to obtain regulatory approval for its takeover of Allied Domecq.
-Fortune Brands then split up its business product lines in 2011, forming its spirits business into Beam Inc. Beam was then purchased by Suntory Holdings in April 2014.

 Laphroaig has been the only whisky to carry the Royal Warrant of the Prince of Wales, which was awarded in person during a visit to the distillery in 1994.
 The distillery identifies Charles by his title of Duke of Rothesay, as he is recognised in Scotland.
-The 15-year-old is reportedly then Prince and now King Charles' favorite Scotch whisky.
+The 15-year-old is reportedly then Prince and now King Charles' favourite whisky.

+Fortune Brands split up its business product lines in 2011, forming its spirits business into Beam Inc. Beam was then purchased by Suntory Holdings in April 2014.

 Taste

 Laphroaig calls itself "the most richly flavoured of all Scotch whiskies", and is most frequently aged to 10 years, although the 15-year-old variety is common (the 27-, 30- and 40-year-olds are rare and expensive; the 18-year-old was discontinued in late 2015).
 The whisky has a peaty/smoky flavour.
 Approximately 10% of their barley is malted on site using hand-cut peat from locations on Islay.

 The Laphroaig Quarter Cask was introduced in 2004.
 This expression is aged in ex-bourbon barrels, is finished in smaller casks, and is not chill filtered.
 Due to the smaller barrels used, the oak surface contact is 30% greater than with standard barrels.
 The company describes the effect of this as "creating a soft and velvety edge".
 The Quarter Cask is bottled at 48% ABV (96 proof).
 The 10-year-old standard-bearer is bottled at 40% or 43% ABV, depending on the local market.

-There are also expressions now selling in Travel Retail: Laphroaig QA cask (matured in ex-bourbon barrels and virgin American oak casks), Laphroaig PX cask (matured in three types of wood – from American oak to Quarter Cask to Pedro Ximenez ex-sherry), Laphroaig An Cuan Mor – Big Ocean (matured in first-fill bourbon barrels and then in European oak).